pipkuzz/micropython-TFTP-Client/README.md

     Class: TFTPClient([host='255.255.255.255'], [port=69])

-        Creates a socket for communication with 'host'
+        Creates a socket and methods for communication with 'host'

         Args:
             host (str): Defaults to '255.255.255.255'